Roselle Park in Ada is Unique

 1010 Grand River Dr NE, Ada, MI 49301

 Roselle Park in Ada is not your traditional park.
 You won’t find swings or slides here, or even a splash pad.

 But you will find a silo that you can climb to the top for incredible views.
-A paved pathway that takes you through beautiful nature preserve full of wetlands, prairie and forest.
+And a paved pathway that takes you through a beautiful nature preserve full of wetlands, prairie and forest.

 Roselle Park in Ada at a Glance

 - Playground that invites children to use their imaginations

 - Wetland observation deck

 - Resource Building is available for rent and has indoor bathrooms